groupby/elements-view/packages/web-components/@elements/base/README.md

 ### Dispatching events

-This class contains a generic event dispatch function, `dispatchSfxEvent`.
-The `dispatchSfxEvent` function constructs a CustomEvent with payload properties that are common across the GB Elements components.
+This class contains a generic event dispatch function, `dispatchElementsEvent`.
+The `dispatchElementsEvent` function constructs a CustomEvent with payload properties that are common across the GB Elements components.
 This function can be used across all components that extend Base to dispatch events.

 ### Rendering the light DOM